cybercolombia/cybercolombia.github.io/_pages/quantum/working.md

 ### Educational resources and evaluation guidance

-Work in progress includes resources on prerequisites for quantum computing and guidance for examining which parts of an algorithm may be suitable for quantum methods.
+The shared collection includes a quantum computing foundations textbook in English and Spanish, research manuscripts, and an institutional report.
+Contributors continue to develop educational materials and guidance for evaluating computational methods.
+[Explore the resources and available editions]({{ '/quantum/resources/' | relative_url }}).

 ### Exchange through CILAMCE